vinas94/MountainCarProblem/README.md

 ## Implementation

 This problem has a finite state and action space.
-The states are defined by a tuple of car's position and velocity.
+The states are defined by a tuple of the car's position and velocity.
 Position ranges from -1.2 to 0.6, while velocity ranges from -0.07 to 0.07.
 At every state the agent can choose one of three possible actions: accelerate left (reverse), do nothing, accelerate right.

-The agent needs to learn the State-Action value function in order to make appropriate decisions which will lead the car to the top of the mountain.
+The agent needs to learn the State-Action value function in order to make appropriate decisions that will lead the car to the top of the mountain.

 ### 1. Tabular method